 The house of Commons briefing paper explains the treatment of gift vouchers and other types of consumer prepayments (cash deposits etc.) when a retailer is in financial difficulty and goes into administration.Jump to full report >>

 Many people buy gift vouchers (or gift cards) especially at Christmas.
 Gift vouchers remove the “headache” of choosing the “right” gift.
-The danger is that the unspent gift voucher may become worthless if the retailer goes into administration.
+The danger is that the unspent gift voucher may become worthless if the retailer becomes insolvent.
 If the retailer continues to trade whilst in administration, the administrator may continue to accept gift vouchers at their face value, though he is under no obligation to do so.

-Similarly, consumers are often required to pay (in full or in part) for goods and services in advance of receiving them.
-For example, it is not unusual for a consumer to be asked to pay a cash deposit when ordering an expensive new sofa.
-If the business that has taken the prepayment goes into administration, consumers may be left with neither the item they paid for, nor any real prospect of recovering their money.
+Other types of consumer prepayments are also at risk.
+A consumer prepayment is where a consumer is required to pay (in full or in part) for goods and services in advance of receiving them.
+For example, a consumer may be asked to pay a cash deposit when ordering an expensive new sofa.
+If the business subsequently goes into administration, the consumer may not receive the sofa and may also lose their deposit.

-The purpose of this briefing paper is to consider the treatment of gift vouchers and other types of prepayments when a company, in financial difficulty, goes into administration.
-It outlines the statutory order of distribution to creditors of realised company assets.
-This paper also considers the possibility of a consumer obtaining a refund if the gift voucher was bought with, or a prepayment was made, using a credit or debit card.
+This Commons briefing paper considers the treatment of gift vouchers and other types of consumer prepayments when a distressed company goes into administration.
+In doing so, it also outlines the statutory order of distribution to creditors and considers the possibility of a consumer obtaining a refund if the gift voucher was bought with, or a prepayment was made, using a credit or debit card.
 Finally, this briefing paper looks at the current debate on whether there may be scope for a change in the law in this area.